British Values at Millfield Primary School

 - Using age appropriate language we aim to educate our children about prejudices and prejudice-based issues by learning about these issues in RE and SMSC.
 Members of some faiths or religions are encouraged to share their knowledge to enhance learning.

 - We use opportunities such as the Olympics and World Cup to study and learn about life and culture in countries who participate.

-- We work with the British Council in providing placements for Cultural Assistants and with the Dutch educational system in providing international training placements.
+- We have worked with the British Council in providing placements for Cultural Assistants and with the Dutch educational system in providing international training placements.
 These staff have English as an Additional Language and bring a rich and varied cultural experience to our school.

-- We hold an International themed day each term when all children undertake a programme of activities including dance, music, art, languages and cooking in order to learn about different cultures and customs.
+- We hold an International themed day regularly during the school year when all children undertake a programme of activities including dance, music, art, languages and cooking in order to learn about different cultures and customs.

 - The school has achieved the full International Schools Award and have undertaken a number of projects with schools in other countries.

 Other Examples of celebrating British Values at Millfield Primary